PacktWorkshops/The-Go-Workshop/README.md

 To get started with the project files, you'll need to:
 1. Install the Go Compiler
 To turn your Go source code into something you can run, you'll need the Go compiler.
 For Windows and macOS, we recommend using the installer.
-Alternatively, to get more control you can download precompiled binaries.
-You can fi nd both at https://packt. live/2PRUGjp.
-The install instructions for both methods on Windows, macOS, and Linux are at https://packt.live/375DQDA.
+The install instructions for both methods on Windows, macOS, and Linux are at https://golang.org/doc/install.
 The Go compiler is free to download and use.
 2. Install Git
 Go uses the version control tool Git to install extra tools and code.
-You can fi nd the instructions for Windows, macOS, and Linux at https://packt.live/35ByRug.
+You can find the instructions for Windows, macOS, and Linux at https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
 Git is free to install and use.
 3. Install Visual Studio Code (Editor/IDE)
 You need something to write your Go source code.
 This tool is called an editor or an Integrated Development Environment (IDE).
-If you already have an editor you like, you can use it with this course if you'd like to.
-If you don't already have an editor, we recommend you use the free editor Visual Studio Code.
-You can download the installer from https://packt.live/35KD2Ek:
+We recommend you use the free editor Visual Studio Code.
+You can download the installer from https://code.visualstudio.com/.

 ## About The Go Workshop